anaconda/anaconda-auth/README.md

 ## Panel OAuth Provider

-In order to use the `anaconda_auth` auth plugin you will need an OAuth client ID (key) and secret.
-The client must be configured as follows
+In order to use the `anaconda_auth` auth plugin, you will need an OAuth client ID (key) and secret.
+The client must be configured as follows:

 ```text
 Set scopes: offline_access, openid, email, profile